xiix0/scam/README.md

-Q:	What is the difference between Texas and yogurt?
-A:	Yogurt has culture.
+You have a deep appreciation of the arts and music.